Dominion Lending CentresPart of the DLCG, Canada's #1 mortgage originator · $84.5B in 2025.

 Watch: Mortgage Approval Timelines

-• Most residential / commercial: zero fee to client (lender-paid)
+• Residential Prime: zero fee to client (lender-paid)

-• Full written disclosure before you sign anything
+• Full written disclosure before you sign anything, no surprise fees ever

 Coming Soon